lucia-auth/lucia/pages/sessions/cookies/nextjs.md

 }
 ```

 Since we can't extend set cookies insides server components due to a limitation with React, we recommend continuously extending the cookie expiration inside middleware.
 However, this comes with its own issue.
-Next.js revalidates data when a server action response sets a cookie directly with `cookies()` or indirectly with `NextResponse.cookies` via middleware.
+Next.js revalidates the server component when a server action response sets a cookie directly with `cookies()` or indirectly with `NextResponse.cookies` via middleware.
 We also can't detect if a new cookie was set inside server actions or route handlers from middleware.
 As such, we'll only extend the cookie expiration on GET requests.

 ```ts
 // middleware.ts